mlumoura/mlumoura/README.md

-- 👋 Hi, I’m @mlumoura
+- 👋 Olá, sou a Luiza ( @mlumoura)
-- 👀 I’m interested in  aprender JavaScript e programar para Android a- Estou atualmente fazendo curso de JavaScript
+- 👀 Estou atualmente cursando o Bootcamp Capgemini Fullstack Java and Angular na Digital Innovation One. a-
-- 📫 Você pode me encontrar no meu email mlumoura@gmail.com ou no meu zap (55 21) 99455-9372
+- 📫 Você pode me encontrar no meu email mlumouraweb@gmail.com ou no meu zap (55 21) 99455-9372

 <!---
 mlumoura/mlumoura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.